 Where is Puffin Cove?

-The main way to find it is as you’re coming out of either village look for the goodbye sign and directly after that you will see the small layby.
+The main way to find it is as you’re coming out of either village look for the goodbye sign and directly after that you will see the small layby to park.

 How to get to Puffin Cove?

-You just walk directly over the grass from the car park towards the coast, you will then see it slightly dip down until a small valley, this is where it can get slightly challenging so be careful.
+You just walk directly over the grass from the car park towards the coast and this is where the path starts.
+You will see a slightly steep dip down the hill and into a small valley, this is where it can get slightly challenging so be careful.

-The route wouldn’t really be suitable for pushchairs, so be prepared for this.
+The route wouldn’t really be suitable for pushchairs or anybody with walking difficulties, so be prepared for this.

 The what three words is – ///shipped.amplified.skirting – https://what3words.com/shipped.amplified.skirting